Nation of Debt: How much Kiwis owe and why it matters

 New Zealand's debt soared during the housing and dairy booms that followed the global financial crisis — our so-called "rock star economy" years.

-Our borrowing has stabilised in the past two years but, as Reserve Bank chief economist Christian Hawkesby puts it, we still face the "hangover".
+Our borrowing has stabilised in the past two years but, as Reserve Bank assistant governor and general manager of economics, financial markets and banking Christian Hawkesby puts it, we still face the "hangover".

 "Where things sit now, household debt is growing in a single-digit range rather than double-digit and at a rate that is more closely in line with nominal income growth or GDP and that's what leaves you with a debt-to-income ratio which is reasonably stable," Hawkesby says.